paulstey/julia_examples/PITCHME.md

 - Has performance implications
 - Growing a vector in place is usually 2 operations versus 1 for assignment only
 - Also has the advantage of forcing you to think more about your code
-    * In a sense, it's self documenting your code
+    * In a sense, it's self-documenting code

 +++